top of page

 4. Patent Examination (1-3 years): After filing, the patent application undergoes examination by a patent examiner.
 The examiner reviews the application for compliance with legal requirements and may issue office actions requiring amendments or arguments in response.

-Cost: Responding to office actions and engaging in back-and-forth with the patent office can add costs, ranging from $1,000 to $5,000, depending on the complexity of the issues raised.
-If you disagree with the examiner’s decision, an appeal can give you a second chance, but it can cost another $2,000-$10,000.
+Cost: Responding to office actions and engaging in back-and-forth with the patent office can add additional costs, depending on the complexity of the issues raised.
+If you disagree with the examiner’s decision, an appeal can give you a second chance, but it can increase the costs even further.

 5. Patent Issuance: If the examiner finds that the application meets all requirements, the patent is granted.
 You will then need to pay issue fees and, periodically, maintenance fees to keep the patent in force.